This article was last updated by on

 Persian Shield Seeds: Harvesting & Propagation Guide

-Persian Shield’s elegant purple leaves with silvery metallic sheen must be the reason why it earned its Royal stature.
+Persian Shield’s elegant purple leaves with a silvery metallic sheen are the reason why it earned its Royal stature.
+But sometimes, getting a new generation of Persian Shield compromises the aesthetic of the flower to produce seeds.

-Generally, Persian Shield produces flowers that bear tiny brownish seeds around March.
+Generally, the flower of Persian Shield bears tiny brownish seeds around March.
 For successful germination, sow seeds 0.25 inches deep in moist soil and provide bright indirect light while maintaining a temperature of at least 60°F at all times.

 Although it is rare for Persian Shield to produce seeds indoors or in the garden, it is not impossible.